 Essay: Your Voice

-In addition to the essay you have written for the Common Application or the Universal College Application, please write an essay of about 500 words (no more than 650 words and no fewer than 250 words).
+In addition to the essay you have written for the Coalition Application, the Common Application or the Universal College Application, please write an essay of about 500 words (no more than 650 words and no fewer than 250 words).
 Using one of the themes below as a starting point, write about a person, event or experience that helped you define one of your values or in some way changed how you approach the world.
-Please do not repeat, in full or in part, the essay you wrote for the Common Application or Universal College Application.
+Please do not repeat, in full or in part, the essay you wrote for the Coalition Application, the Common Application or Universal College Application.

 - Tell us about a person who has influenced you in a significant way.